WilliamAckerman/DaisyChain/README.md

 # License

 This project uses the MIT License.
-For more information, please refer to the LICENSE["LICENSE"] file for this project.
+For more information, please refer to the [LICENSE](LICENSE) file for this project.